stephanmg/calorimetry/docs/intro.rst

 Workflow and use-cases are documented in a series of short instructional YouTube videos demonstrating the features of the web application: `@CALOR-APP <https://www.youtube.com/@CALOR-APP>`_.

-TODO: Add short videos for all of the subsections above.

 Flow charts